BlobTheKat/nanobuf/README.md

 type bool

+// Values are packed together in a u8, LSb first (`a, bc, def` gets packed as `00fedcba`)
+// Once a byte is full, another is allocated.
+If a byte is not fully used the remaining bits are 0
+// See BufWriter.prototype.bitState for more info on controlling this behavior type b1 type b2 type b4

 type u8
 type i8
 type u16
 type i16
+type u24
+type i24
 type u32
 type i32
+type u48
+type i48
 type u64
 type i64
 type bu64